microsoft/CanvasTools-for-VOTT/README.md

-# CanvasTools library for VoTT
+# CanvasTools library for VoTT-dot

-`CanvasTools` is one of the UI modules used in the [VoTT project](https://github.com/Microsoft/VoTT/).
+`CanvasTools` is one of the UI modules used in the [VoTT-dot project](https://github.com/Digital-Maritime-Consultancy/VoTT-dot).
 The library implements the following core features:

 * Region (box, point, polyline & polygon) selection & manipulation
 * Filters pipeline for underlaying canvas element